 Best Small Bass Amps for Beginners and Pros

 At roughly 16lbs, this 15W amp is not exactly the lightest mini bass amp.
-However, it does have a solid tone and enough customization options, which is why it’s a reliable choice for practicing at home or in the studio.
+However, it does have a solid tone and enough customization options, which is why it’s a reliable choice for practicing at home or small and cozy gigs.

-Slightly expensive for a mini bass amp, the Roland Micro Cube RX is nothing if not very versatile.
+Quite expensive for a compact bass amp, the Roland Micro Cube RX is very versatile.
 It comes with a 3-band EQ, delay and reverb, a rhythm guide, as well as flanger, phaser, and chorus effects.

 If you’re looking to experiment with different tones and effects, this small bass amp will help you do it.
-I also like the fact that you can practice rhythm training with this amp, as well as the fact that it has a built-in tuner.
+I also like the fact that you can practice rhythm training with this amp.
+And, as a bonus, it has a built-in tuner.

 The six digital effects, accurate control, and the brit combo panel also make the amp more suitable for experienced players.
-The amp has decent autonomy, too, as it can run for up to 11 hours on a pack of six AA batteries.
+The amp can run for up to 11 hours on a pack of six AA batteries.
+You also get an AC adapter for home use.

-But as tiny as this amp is, it’s very accurate.
-I like it for beginner bass players mostly because of the on-board compressor.
+I like it for beginner bass players mostly, because it offers a balanced sound that's ideal for practice.
+The built-in compressor is another nice to have.
 It can help mask some flaws in your playing and thus let you practice alongside your favorite tracks with fewer interruptions.

-That said, it doesn’t offer much in terms of tone customization.
+It doesn’t offer a ton of things in terms of tone customization.
 The amp comes with only four knobs - gain, compressor, volume, and EQ.
 Still, if you need something cheap for practicing at home or with your headphones on, this could be the right fit.
+The headphone out actually offers a decent, clean output which doesn't distort, unlike the speaker.

 The VOX PB10 combo amp comes with treble and bass control knobs, as well as a brightness switch.
 The latter is an interesting choice, as it can give you a more dynamic sound by enhancing the upper register.
 That should translate to more detailed and pronounced harmonics.